-More and more people are applying to medical school later in life, perhaps after starting a family or pursuing another career.
-For these nontraditional applicants, going to medical school may seem as daunting as climbing Mt.
-Kilimanjaro.
-It might not be easy, but it is definitely doable.
+More and more people are applying to medical school later in life, perhaps after starting a family, attending graduate school, or pursuing another career.
+Here are our expert tips for navigating med school admissions as a non-traditional applicant.

 Even if you fulfilled these requirements in college, taking a refresher course in biology or chemistry can strengthen your application.
-Most medical schools advise nontraditional applicants to demonstrate success in recent course work.
-And your professors and advisors from these programs can be among your pool of prospective recommenders.
+Most medical schools advise nontraditional applicants to demonstrate success in recent coursework.

-Nontraditional applicants must work hard to prove that their choice to attend medical school is a thoroughly considered one.
+As a nontraditional applicant, you have unique experiences and skills.
+These will help you differentiate yourself from other applicants and can be an important strength.
+Your job is to prove that your choice to attend medical school is a thoroughly considered one.
 Even if your resume is impressive in other areas, you should add some medical-related volunteer work to show that you're committed to medicine and understand what practicing it is really like.
 Look into volunteer programs at health clinics, or find a part-time position as an EMT or nurse's aid.

 Despite recognizing the value of nontraditional students, admissions committees may be skeptical of applicants embarking on their second or third career.
-You can address this concern in your essays and interviews by being very specific about how your life experiences have led you to pursue medicine.
-And remember, even the most exciting and unique older applicant must have a competitive GPA and MCAT score.
+You can address this concern in your personal statement and interviews by being very specific about how your life experiences have led you to pursue medicine.

 Research what accommodations your prospective schools make for nontraditional applicants and how many older students are enrolled.
 If you have a spouse and/or children, ask to be put in contact with students in similar situations.
 Many medical schools have begun to develop support programs for families of nontraditional students.